OrlandoJE/POO-Proyecto-Integrador/README.md

 - If not followed, modify the `GetLevelData` in the `HelpMethods` class to adjust to the new assets.
 - For the levels, it is recommended to use the same height as the ones in the `res` folder, width can vary.

 > This is a modified version of the _Java Game Development Tutorial Platformer_ by **Kaarin Gaming**.
-This is for educational porpuses and non-commercial.
+This is for educational purposes and non-commercial.